-In July 2021, 15 children were identified on the school SEND list.
-This covers a range of primary needs and represented 5% of the school population.
-2 of these children had EHCP's, one with additional funding attached and one with additional funding to be allocated.
-These figures were below the national average which was 12.2% and below the local average for Newcastle upon Tyne which was higher at 16.3%.
-From the SEND population only 2 children have an EHCP and one is receiving additional funding with one to be allocated, although other children are currently being assessed.
-Nationally, 3.8% of children had an EHCP and in Newcastle this figure was 3.7%.
+In July 2022, 21 children were identified on the school SEND list.
+This covers a range of primary needs and represented 7% of the school population.
+4 pupils on the SEND register had EHCPs.
+These figures were below the national average, which recorded the number of pupils SEND with an EHC Plan was 24% (4% total population).
+In addition to this, three pupils are in the process of applying for an EHC Plan.
 Comparative national and local figures for First Schools are not currently available and this data is based on all schools including specialist provision.
-Numbers of children on the SEND list have slightly increased this year.
+Numbers of children on the SEND list have increased this year.
 Those children on the list represent a complex array of needs and are supported by a large range of external professionals.
-There are also a number of children being monitored carefully and interventions being put into place by the SENCo due to their learning difficulties and Social, Emotional and Mental Health (SEMH) needs.
+Cognition and Learning and Communication and Interaction are the main primary areas of need for SEND pupils at South Gosforth.
+There are also a number of children being monitored carefully and interventions being put into place by the SENDCos and school staff due to their learning difficulties and Social, Emotional and Mental Health (SEMH) needs.